hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/notes_of_lectures_and_classes/1293_the_gita_iii.md

-*\[Mr. Frank Rhodehamel's notes of the Bhagavad-Gitâ lecture delivered Tuesday, May 29, 1900, in San Francisco, California\]*
+*\[Mr. Frank Rhodehamel's notes of the Bhagavad-Gitā lecture delivered Tuesday, May 29, 1900, in San Francisco, California\]*

 1. "If you know everything, disturb not the childlike faith of the